 “So impressed was HRH Prince Charles with the quality and craftsmanship of these cabinets, he collaborated with the owners on an eco house project at the Ideal Home Show for his Prince’s Foundation for Building Community.
 I can understand why he singled out this company above others – and if it’s good enough for him, it’s good enough for me.

 “I was excited about creating a high-quality kitchen of my own design.
 I’ve done a few room renovations before, although never from bare brick.
 The new kitchen was created out of two barely useable rooms (neither a kitchen originally) but I have some amazing contacts who helped me to pull it all together.

 “After the major structural work was complete – knocking the two rooms together and bringing in the services – it was fairly straightforward.
 It took six weeks from laying the floor to installing the kitchen and I love what we’ve achieved.
 It’s now a fabulously light and roomy family kitchen/diner.
 It’s great to cook and entertain in and takes minimum looking after – it’s now a fun, sociable and inviting space.
 We’re still furnishing it but we’re 75 per cent of the way there.
-We have yet to agree on items like barstools, dining table and chairs.
-I’ve ordered some floating oak shelves for the back wall and some lovely local art work.
+We have yet to find oak shelving for the back wall.

 “It’s now a very practical family kitchen as well as looking great.
 The Quartz worktops, which I’ve also used for the backsplash, are super stylish and resilient to spills and stains.
 The limed-oak timber floor is also pretty forgiving too – as long as you wipe up any liquid spills quickly.
 All the units have soft close doors and drawers which helps to protect the joints from over rigorous use.
 Little things, like the pull-down sprayer tap and under-mounted sink, make a big difference to the usability of the space.